 Where applicable and permitted by law, we may ask for your consent to collect, use and disclose your credit file information (including your credit score).
 This is a common practice in the Canadian insurance industry.
 To access your credit file information from credit reporting agencies, we will need to share limited personal information with them to identify you, such as your name, address and date of birth.

-This risk assessment allows us to:
+Our insurance assessment allows us to:

 - accurately determine the appropriate premium for the policy you have applied for